Life with Boys

 Life with Boys is a Canadian teen sitcom that aired in Canada on YTV from September 9, 2011 through August 27, 2013.
 The sitcom stars Torri Webster, Madison Pettis, Nathan McLeod, Michael Murphy, Jake Goodman, and Sandy Jobin-Bevans.
 The show follows Tess Foster (Webster) as she copes with living in a home with just boys: her widowed father Jack (Jobin-Bevans) and Gabe (McLeod), Spencer (Goodman), and Sam (Murphy), who are her brothers.
 With the help of her best friend Allie (Pettis), she pulls through.
 Life with Boys is created by Michael Poryes, who also co-created Hannah Montana and That's So Raven.

 Life with Boys was renewed for a second season.
 Shooting started on September 4, 2012, in Toronto, Ontario.
 On February 6, 2013, the series premiered on the American network TeenNick.
-The show was not renewed for a third season and was cancelled after season 2.
+The show was not renewed for a third season and was cancelled after two seasons.